nkumar15/cpp-concepts/FunctionTemplates/README.md

 - But C++ 11 supports default arguments for templates.

 ### Argument Deduction
--Looking for some good explaination
+- Looking for some good explaination

 ### Overloaded function resolution
--Like ordinary functions, function templates can be overloaded.
+- Like ordinary functions, function templates can be overloaded.
 That is, you can have different function definitions with the same function name so that when that name is used in a function call, a C++ compiler must decide which one of the various candidates to call.
 - (http://stackoverflow.com/questions/22411482/c-template-functions-overload-resolution)